codekitchen/dinghy/README.md

-Dinghy shares your home directory (`/Users/<you>`) over NFS, using a private network interface between your host machine and the Dinghy Vagrant VM.
+Dinghy shares your home directory (`/Users/<you>`) over NFS, using a private network interface between your host machine and the Dinghy Docker Host.
 This sharing is done using a separate NFS daemon, not the system NFS daemon.

 Be aware that there isn't a lot of security around NFSv3 file shares.